 South African Reserve Bank

-It was meant to come into effect six months after the date of publication.
+The designation came into effect on the date of publication.

-The Directive will now come into effect 12 months after the original date of publication.
+The revocation came into effect on the date of publication.